andersonlribeiro/challenge/scripts/README.md

 -----
 `$ bundle install`

-Set inside your environment variables `GH_U` containing your GitHub's username and `GH_P` containing your GitHub's password.
-If you want you can use OAUTH tokens as well.
+Creata a new personal authentication token [here](https://github.com/settings/tokens).
+Aside the default scopes, enable also `write:org`.

+Then, set inside your environment variables `GH_TOKEN` the token you get at the end.

 Gitbot
 ------